 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Fossil fuel fired electricity generation declined in the United States in 2017 for the first time since the 2008 financial crisis, as wind and solar reached record shares in the electricity mix, and 6.3 GW of coal-fired capacity shut down.
+Wind and solar reached record shares in the electricity mix in the United States in 2017, as 6.3 GW of coal-fired capacity shut down, and fossil-fuel fired electricity generation experienced its steepest year-on-year decline since the 2008 financial crisis.
 This development comes despite the Trump Administration’s promises to boost coal, and according to the official U.S. Energy Information Administration’s 2018 Annual Energy Outlook, renewables and gas are expected to increasingly replace coal in electricity generation in the future.
 Resulting lower emissions from the power sector, decreases in emissions from transport, and a methodological change in inventory data lead to US emissions projections that decrease slightly through the early 2020s and then level off in 2030—5% lower than the CAT projected last year.

 Based on the Trump Administration’s intent to withdraw from the Paris Agreement, we still rate the US “Critically Insufficient.”
 On the CAT rating scale, we would rate US current policies as “Highly insufficient.”